SasanTazayoni/Advanced-Button-Hover-Animations/README.md

 * Layered Effects: The ripple can be combined with additional hover effects like gradient backgrounds, glowing borders, or text transformations to create rich, multi-layered interactions.
 This makes the component adaptable to a variety of design themes.

 The Ripple button turns a basic click target into a visually expressive element, offering instant feedback and a sense of motion that enhances the overall user experience.
 Ideal for interactive and playful interfaces, it communicates energy, responsiveness, and user control in a simple, satisfying way.

 ---

+### Border

+The Border button introduces a modern and visually captivating rotating border effect, achieved using a conic-gradient and layered CSS pseudo-elements.
+Initially styled with a soft yellow background and black text, the button presents a friendly and minimal appearance.
+On hover, the background transitions to a vibrant green, while the border comes to life with an animated ring of colour — adding movement and depth to the interaction.

+#### How it works

+* Pseudo-elements & Layering: The animation relies on the use of the ```::before``` and ```::after``` pseudo-elements, which are absolutely positioned and placed behind the button using ```z-index```.
+These elements inherit the button’s shape via ```border-radius: inherit``` and use an ```inset``` box model to simulate a border without affecting the button’s actual content layout.
+* Conic Gradient & Animation: On hover, both pseudo-elements are filled with a ```conic-gradient```, transitioning through a sequence of greens — including a dark forest green (```#084908```) — to create a dynamic and continuous colour rotation.
+The rotation is controlled via a custom CSS variable ```--gradient-angle```, animated from ```0deg``` to ```360deg``` using a ```@keyframes``` rule named ```rotation```.
+This smooth animation creates the illusion of a swirling border encircling the button.
+* Glow Effect: To add visual depth, the ```::after``` pseudo-element includes a soft glow effect using ```filter: blur(0.5rem)```.
+This blurred gradient trails the rotating border, amplifying the overall aesthetic with a radiant aura around the button.
+* Performance & CSS Features: The animation leverages the modern CSS ```@property``` rule, which allows custom properties like ```--gradient-angle``` to animate smoothly and efficiently.
+This ensures compatibility and performance without the need for JavaScript.

+#### Customisation

+* Border Thickness: The apparent border size can be adjusted by modifying the ```inset``` value in the pseudo-elements, allowing for thicker or thinner visual borders.
+* Animation Speed: The speed of the rotation can be fine-tuned by editing the duration of the ```rotation``` keyframes animation — slower for a subtle effect, or faster for a more energetic vibe.
+* Gradient Colours: The colours used in the ```conic-gradient``` can be changed to suit any brand or UI theme, from neon tones to warm pastels.
+* Glow Radius: The intensity and size of the glow can be controlled by adjusting the ```blur``` value in the ```::after``` element’s filter property.

+This button transforms a static UI element into a vivid, motion-enhanced component that adds flair to any interface.
+With smooth, layered animations and a fully customisable aesthetic, the Border button is ideal for interfaces that value sleekness, energy, and modern design.

+---